LC2024/LC2024.github.io/local_info/index.md

   special note is the night train connection from [Berlin, Germany to Malmö, Sweden](https://www.snalltaget.se/en/berlin), which runs regularly during the summer and is often not accounted for on other train operator's websites.
-  From there, there are many options for getting from Malmö to Gothenburg by train or bus.
+  From Malmö, there are many options for getting to Gothenburg by train or bus.

 - **by water:**
-  StenaLine operates two regular ferry lines to Gothenburg: from [Frederikshavn, Denmark](https://www.stenalinetravel.com/routes/frederikshavn-gothenburg) and [Kiel, Germany](https://www.stenalinetravel.com/routes/kiel-gothenburg).
+  Stena Line operates two regular ferry lines to Gothenburg: from [Frederikshavn, Denmark](https://www.stenalinetravel.com/routes/frederikshavn-gothenburg) and [Kiel, Germany](https://www.stenalinetravel.com/routes/kiel-gothenburg).
 There are further ferry lines to other cities in the south of Sweden.